haqueemon/custom-post-type-taxonomy-field/README.md

 - This plugin is work for all built-in as well as all custom post-types or taxonomies.
 - Save tie without creating extra meta field or custom field.
 You can also display those very easily.

-## Installation & Settings

-Installation & settings of this plugin is very easy.

 ## Installation

 ```sh